akshaycj47/Asuka/README.md

 # Asuka
-An intelligent personal assistant à la Cortana, Siri.
-Coming soon.
+An intelligent personal assistant based on command line, that interprets user's commands using regex and performs simple tasks